mjordan/riprap/README.md

 Riprap's major functionality is in place, with the exception of the ActiveMQ event queue listener and write operations (`POST` and `PATCH`) in the REST API.

-Riprap's current fixity auditing capabilities are illustrated in "The sample configuration files" section below.
+Various combinations of Riprap's current fixity auditing capabilities are illustrated in "The sample configuration files" section below.
 Additional funcitonality can be added via new plugins (contibutions are welcome).

 ## Requirements